 In 2001 Marc moved west to Los Angeles, where he continued covering local news and sports before hosting his first national network show, "Gotta Get It" for the Food Network.
 His work there was seen by the TV Guide Network, which soon hired him as a correspondent for the launch of the daily entertainment news show, "Hollywood 411."
 His assignments ranged from movie premieres to set visits to hosting red carpet award shows for the Oscars, Emmys and more.
 After TV Guide Marc stayed busy juggling a variety of hosting and anchoring work, including movie premieres for Yahoo!, a reality show for the Speed Channel, programming for ABC.com, entertainment reporting for CNN, tech news for the BBC, and the FOX syndicated comedic game show ‘Punchline!'
 He spent 5 years in-house covering sports for the NFL Network, hosting shows like NFL Now, NFL GameDay Live and NFL Fantasy Live, among others.
 In the summer of 2019, Texas called him home as he made the move full circle, back to the Lone Star State and to WFAA, the station he watched as a kid and interned at in college.

-When he's not working, Marc is an avid cook, runner, photographer and fan of TCU Football.
+When he's not working or chasing around his 3 kids, Marc is an avid cook, runner, photographer and fan of TCU Football.